libre-logic/ansible-collection-librelogic/roles/proxmox/README.md

 > [Proxmox Virtual Environment](https://en.wikipedia.org/wiki/Proxmox_Virtual_Environment) (Proxmox VE or PVE) is an open-source software server for virtualization management.
 It is a Debian-based Linux distribution with a modified Ubuntu LTS kernel and allows deployment and management of virtual machines and containers.
 Proxmox VE includes a web console and command-line tools.

-If the `librelogic.xsrv.common` role is enabled:
+If the `librelogic.xsrv.common` role is deployed:
 - protect the login form from brutefore using `fail2ban`
-- automatic security upgrades for proxmox packages

 ## Requirements/eependencies/example playbook